Monochromatic Sums and Products over $\mathbb{Q}$

 \begin{conjecture}~ For any $n \ge 2$, if $\mathbb{Q}$ is colored in finitely many colors, there exist $x_1, \cdots, x_n$ such that all the numbers $\sum_{i \in S}x_i$ and $\prod_{i \in S}x_i$, for nonempty $S \subset [n]$, are the same color. \end{conjecture}

 ~\Cref{hindman} is one of the most important and longstanding conjectures in partition regularity, and very little is known about it.
-In particular, what Hindman \cite{hindman} calls ``the simplest special case" of $n=2$, i.e. the partition regularity of $\{x,y,x+y,xy\}$ over $\mathbb{N}$, has been highlighted several times since Hindman made some numerical computations for it in his original paper, and is still open (see e.g. \cite{green}, \cite{hindman2}).
+In particular, what Hindman \cite{hindman} calls ``the simplest special case" of $n=2$ (i.e. the partition regularity of $\{x,y,x+y,xy\}$ over $\mathbb{N}$\footnote{More precisely, Hindman refers to the $2$-color version of $n=2$ as the ``simplest special case".}), has been highlighted several times since Hindman made some numerical computations for it in his original paper, settling it when $2$ colors are used and giving a lower bound when $3$ colors are used.
+It is still open (see e.g. \cite{green}, \cite{hindman2}).
 Moreira \cite{moreira} made substantial progress on this problem, showing that $\{x,x+y,xy\}$ is partition regular over $\mathbb{N}$.
 Over $\mathbb{Q}$, the special case $n=2$ was settled recently in an exciting work of Bowen and Sabok \cite{bs}, who proved that $\{x,y,x+y,xy\}$ is partition regular over $\mathbb{Q}$.
 Before \cite{bs}, there had also been previous work on the partition regularity of $\{x,y,x+y, xy\}$ over fields (\cite{cil}, \cite{greensand}, \cite{shk}).
 By a standard compactness argument (see \cite{bs}), the partition regularity of a polynomial pattern over arbitrary fields follows from its partition regularity over $\mathbb{Q}$, and so \cite{bs} subsumes all of this previous work.
 For $n>2$, however,~\Cref{qhindman} was open.
 Over both the setting of fields like $\mathbb{Q}$ and the setting of $\mathbb{N}$, the existing results were all very specialized to the case $n=2$, and there were no nontrivial results about what happens in the general case.

 In this paper, we completely settle~\Cref{qhindman}.

 \begin{theorem} For any $n \ge 2$, if $\mathbb{Q}$ is colored in finitely many colors, we can find some $x_1, \cdots, x_n \neq 0$ such that all the numbers $\sum_{i \in S}x_i$ and $\prod_{i \in S}x_i$, for nonempty $S \subset [n]$ are the same color. \end{theorem}